rscopes/rescope/readme.md

     /**
      * Decrease locks for this store, if it reach 0 & it have a public state,
-     * it will be propagated to the followers,
+     * the state will be propagated to the followers,
-     * then, all stuff passed to "then" call back will be exec / released
+     * then, all stuff passed to "then" will be exec / released
      * @param desync
      * @returns {*}
      */